playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 The reason these colored boxes are in the order they're in is thanks to their respective "paint order".
 The browser walked through its rules of "what order should I paint things in" and settled on this order.

-While some CSS pros might assume that purple is seemingly on the top is [due to order in which the CSS is laid out, just like other CSS rules](https://wattenberger.com/blog/css-cascade#position), this isn't what's happening here.
+While some CSS pros might assume that purple is seemingly on the top [due to the order in which the CSS is laid out, just like other CSS rules](https://wattenberger.com/blog/css-cascade#position), this isn't what's happening here.

 Notice how the purple box seemingly remains on "top" when we re-arrange the CSS rules: